antti-hartikka/regex-machine/README.md

 # regex-machine

 This project is for course Data Structures Lab, start of summer 2021.
-I will design and implement a regular expression engine in the following weeks.
+In the following weeks, I will design and implement a regular expression engine.

 ## Documentation